Keyword tag search: Idaho

 Living wage jobs are scarce in Northwest and Colorado

 The recently released 2010 Northwest Job Gap Study, Searching for Work that Pays looks at living wages in each county in Colorado, Idaho, Montana, Oregon and Washington.
 The study also compares the number of job openings paying a living wage to the number of job seekers in each state.
-The key findings are disturbing: 48% of job openings pay less than the living wage needed for a single adult.
-For working families, the situation is even worse: 81% of job openings pay less than the living wage needed for a family with two adults (one working) with two children.
+The key findings are disturbing: 48%Continue reading “Living wage jobs are scarce in Northwest and Colorado”

 Searching for Work that Pays: 2010 Job Gap Study